Acacia blakei subsp. diphylla is a tall, upright tree that may reach a height of 15 metres.

 This species is of Group 2.
 The species is unusual in having both juvenile and adult phyllodes.
 Adult phyllodes are up to 17 cm long and leathery while the juvenile phyllodes are the same size but are soft and shiny.
 In both cases foliage is dense.

-In mid spring plants become covered with golden yellow, rod-shaped flower heads.
+In mid-spring plants become covered with golden yellow, rod-shaped flower heads, about 5 cm long.

 Both foliage and flowers are attractive features.